New England Journal of Medicine DECEMBER 19, 2019

 Setting

-Population Patients with newly diagnosed, advanced (stage III or IV) high-grade serous or endometrioid ovarian, fallopian tube, or primary peritoneal cancer who achieved a complete or partial response to first-line platinum-based chemotherapy.
+Population Patients with newly diagnosed, advanced (stage III or IV) high-grade serous or endometrioid ovarian, fallopian tube, or primary peritoneal cancer at high risk for relapse, who had achieved a complete or partial response to first-line platinum-based chemotherapy.

-Outcome Progression-free survival (PFS) by blinded independent central review, evaluated hierarchically in the homologous recombination-deficient (HRd) population first, then the overall population.
+Outcome Progression-free survival (PFS) by blinded independent central review, hierarchically tested first in the homologous-recombination deficiency (HRD) subgroup and then in the overall population.

 Study Limitations

-The initial fixed-dose regimen (300 mg daily) resulted in frequent adverse events, necessitating a subsequent protocol amendment for individualized dosing based on weight and platelet count.
+The initial fixed dosing of 300 mg resulted in significant early hematologic toxicity, necessitating a mid-study protocol amendment to individualize dosing based on body weight and platelet count.

 Clinical Significance